Rewriting Intergenerational Narratives: Trauma and Reproductive Grief in Birthing People

 Cultivating Healers seeks to provide educational and engaging CEUs with liberatory information, pop-quizzes, and case studies to ensure your learning.

-This training is eligible for 2 Continuing Education Credits for NBCC Counselors & NY LMHCs, LCSWs, and LMSWs.
+This training is eligible for 2 Continuing Education Credits for NBCC Counselors & NY LMHCs, LCSWs, LMSWs, LMFTs, LCATs, and Art Therapists.
 Cultivating Healers is approved by the American Psychological Association (APA) to sponsor continuing education for psychologists.

 Unmasking the Invisible: Recognizing and Supporting Black Autistic Adults Unmasking the Invisible: Recognizing and Supporting Black Autistic Adults Unmasking the Invisible: Recognizing and Supporting Black Autistic Adults Unmasking the Invisible: Recognizing and Supporting Black Autistic Adults Unmasking the Invisible: Recognizing and Supporting Black Autistic Adults